Repository

 rules:

-- ruletype: required_signatures
+- ruletype: required_signaturespull_request example

 apiVersion: v1